GoogleCloudPlatform/cloud-foundation-toolkit/infra/blueprint-test/README.md

 In order for the test to execute, certain prerequisite resources and components need to be in place.
 These can be set up using the TF modules under `test/setup`.
 Running `terraform apply` in this directory will set up all resources required for the test.

 ```
 Note: Output values from `test/setup` are automatically loaded as Terraform environment variables and are available to both auto discovered and custom/explicit tests as inputs.
+This is also illustrated in the (Create the example configuration - Step 4)[https://github.com/g-awmalik/cloud-foundation-toolkit/tree/feat/add-bp-test-doc/infra/blueprint-test#3111-create-the-example-configuration] above where the `project_id` variable output by the `test/setup` is consumed as a variable for the example.
 ```

 ## 4.2 Default and stage specific execution